JakeLardinois/RebootNetgearRouter/README.md

 	"RouterUserName" which is the admin username of the Router that you are looking to unlock Telnet.

 	"Routerpassword" which is the password for the RouterUserName.

+	"TelnetPort" the port to use for telnetting into the router.
+If an invalid value is supplied, then the default of 23 will be used.

 Sample execution of telnetenable.exe: